immcantation/dowser/docs/vignettes/Sequences-Vignette.md

 First, collapse internal nodes with identical sequences using the `collapesNodes`.
 This will significantly clean up the visualization.
 You could alternatively run `getTrees` with `collapse=TRUE`.
 Then, visualize the trees using `plotTrees` but with the `node_nums` parameter set.
 This will display the ID number of each internal node.

-To obtain the IMGT-gapped sequence for each reconstructed node, specify the clone ID and node number in the `getSeq` function.
+To obtain the IMGT-gapped sequence for each reconstructed node, specify the clone ID and node number in the `getNodeSeq` function.

 ```r